SHARED UC IRVINE ACCESS RESOURCES

 Leica SP8 Falcon + coherent anti-Stokes Raman Scattering (CARS)

-This customized commercial imaging platform features the following modalities: confocal fluorescence and two-photon excited fluorescence (TPEF) microscopy, second harmonic generation (SHG), CARS and fluorescence lifetime microscopy.
-The state-of-the-art imaging system was recently acquired through a high-end shared instrumentation grant.
-Support for this shared resource is provided by UCI Beckman Laser Institute & Medical Clinic, UCI Chao Family Comprehensive Cancer Center and the UCI Skin Biology Resource Center.
+The Leica SP8 Falcon, a customized commercial imaging platform, features confocal fluorescence and two-photon excited fluorescence (TPEF) microscopy, second harmonic generation (SHG), CARS and fluorescence lifetime microscopy.
+The state-of-the-art imaging system was acquired through a high-end shared instrumentation grant and is supported by the Institute, UC Irvine Chao Family Comprehensive Cancer Center and the UC Irvine Skin Biology Resource Center.

 System Specifications: